camunda-community-hub/zeebe-spec/README.md

 Publish a new message event.

 * `message_name`: the name of the message
-* `correlation_key`: the key that is used to correlate the message to a workflow instance
+* `correlation_key`: the key that is used to correlate the message to a process instance
 * `variables`: (optional) variables/payload to publish the message with

 ```
       - action: publish-message
         args: